adjust/windows_sdk/README.md

 sending parameters if you haven't registered a callback URL for that revenue event.

-### Receive delegate callbacks
+### 8. Receive delegate callbacks

 Every time your app tries to track a session, an event or some revenue, you can be notified about the success of that operation and receive additional information about the current install.
-Follow these steps to implement the optional delegate protocol in your app delegate.
+Follow these steps to implement a delegate to this event.

 1. Add the `using AdjustSdk` import and create a method with the signature of the delegate `Action<ResponseData>`.
 It can be implemented in the `App.xaml.cs`